Cham0i/SecPlus/README.md

 **Threat Intelligence Sources**

-- OSINT (Open Source Intelligence): Free, public, information
+- Open Source Intelligence (OSINT): Free, public, information.
+[Here is a list of various OSINT tools you can try out](https://osintframework.com/) You probably won't know how to use any of them...patience young padawan (look up youtube tutorials)
 - Closed/ Proprietary: Paid, closed off from the general public
 - Vulnerability databases: Databases of known vulnerabilities

-ISAC (Information Sharing and Analysis Center) Established after 9/11.
-ISAC ensures that public and private forums communicate with each other using AIS (Automated Indicator Sharing).
+Information Sharing and Analysis Center (ISAC): Established after 9/11.
+ISAC ensures that public and private forums communicate with each other using Automated Indicator Sharing (AIS).

 Darkweb: The .onion sites.
-Illegal activity.
+Illegal activity sometimes, but mostly FBI honey pots pretending to be illegal websites.

-- IoCs (Indicators of Compromise): Evidence to believe a hack occured
+- Indicators of Compromise (IoCs): Evidence to believe a hack occured
 - STIX/ TAXII: DHS specifications for cybersecurity sharing
 - Predictive Analysis: Anticipation of incident, often using AI to guess hardware failures or network overload.
 - Threat Maps: Geographic representations of past attacks
-- File/ Code repositories: Storage area for data/ code (Hello, you currently viewing this repository for Sec+ right now)
+- File/ Code repositories: Storage area for data/ code (Hello, you are currently viewing this repository for Sec+ right now)

 **Research Sources**

 - Vendor Websites: Website of product's vendor (Dell, Apple, Cisco, etc.)
 - Vulnerability Feeds: Newsletters, RSS Feeds, Content creators, etc.
 - Conferences: DEFCON, Blackhat, etc.
 - Academic Journals: Often theoretical without practibility.
-College
+College papers.
 - Request For Comment (RFC): ARPANET Documents by the IETF, IRTF and IAB rfc-editor.org
 - Local Industrial Groups: issa.org Based on industry
 - Social Media: Reddit, twitter, youtube.etc